How To Create Shipping Labels Online (2026 Guide + Tips)

 Getting a Label Printed at a Carrier Location

 Of course, you can always go to a Post Office, UPS Store, or FedEx Office and have them create shipping labels for you.
 While convenient, be aware that you will pay the full retail shipping rate, which is often much higher than the discounted online price.
 Some locations, like franchised UPS Stores, may also charge a small service fee of around $3 to $5 for creating and printing the label for you.
+To understand why the price difference is so steep, read about why carrier retail locations charge so much.

 Mastering the Details: Label Formatting and Best Practices